 A Vuser script is an automated performance testing or monitoring script, containing the information required to emulate a human user of an application.
 A script contains:

-Steps are structures that contain a user action to perform, object identification, the point where the next step can start, and more.
+Steps are structures that contain a user action to perform, object identification, the point where the next step can start, and other data.
 There are several types of steps.
 Step type examples:

 For details, see TruClient step structure.

 An action contains a series of steps you want to test as a sequential set.
 An action generally corresponds to a business process of your application, that is, a task users might perform.
 A business process can be very short and specific, like logging in, or larger, like a sequence that starts with a search and ends with a purchase.

 For details, see Actions tab.